at-cg/containX/data/example/README.md

-The above toy example has been generated using a random genome sequence R[1..5000] of length 5000.
+The above toy example has been generated using a random sequence R[1..5000] of length 5000.
 We have sampled six reads from R as following:

 - `read1` = R[1..5000]
 - `read2` = R[1..3000]